Available in print & eBook

 “That’s not what I’m talking about, Harwell!”
 Caesar said, insulting his intelligence.
 “You’re not stupid.
 Read between the lines!”

 His words went from calm, to extremely irritated in half a second.
-Thenquickly returned to a more gentle tone of voice.
+Then quickly returned to a gentler tone of voice.

 “You need to reevaluate your thinking process.
 Question.
 Have you ever seen me, Casey?”